What Is Business Interruption Insurance & Do You Need It? — Coronavirus Edition

 Once you add business insurance, keep careful and attentive records of your income as it fluctuates.
 If you need to boost your coverage, you’ll have the documents to show the insurance company your income.

-As you sit down with your insurance agent, broker, or team leader in charge of buying insurance, educate yourself on some of the lingo that might come up while you plan your policy.
+As you sit down with your insurance agent, broker, or team leader in charge of buying insurance, educate yourself on the lingo that might come up while you plan your policy.
 Before you can make decisions about what kind of coverage you need, you’ll need to understand what the policy means.
-Here are some of the common phrases included in s business interruption insurance plan.
+Here are some of the common phrases included in a business interruption insurance plan.

 - Business Income: This is your net income.
 Lost net income will be the sum of your lost profits and disaster-related expenses.

-- Period of Restoration: This is the time that you might need to get your business back up and running again.
-Your plan will account for a specific amount of time the rebuild/restoring will take place.
+- Period Of Restoration: This is the time that you might need to get your business back up and running again.
+Your plan will account for a specific amount of time the rebuilding/restoring will take place.

 - Extra Expenses: These are the expenses that occur because of the disaster (you didn’t need a rental truck before, but now you do).